PeterLazarov/MethodologyDemo/README.md

-# Blockchain data visualization app
+# React + NodeJS Playground

-Simple React + NodeJS app made for testing new methodologies and the [Ant Design Hierarchical Grid](https://ant.design/components/table/).
+A React + NodeJS playground app meant entirely for experiments and testing new methodologies.
 The data comes from a [Blockchain data API](https://www.blockchain.com/api/blockchain_api ).
 On the main screen a simple grid with client paging lists basic block data.
 In the details popup the block transactions are displayed in a hierarchical grid with inner grids for incoming and outcoming.

 ## Installation